-3290 AP ENGLISH LANGUAGE AND COMPOSITION
+3390 AP ENGLISH LANGUAGE AND COMPOSITION

-Grades 11-12 FULL YEAR CREDIT: 1.0 NCAA

-Prerequisite: Teacher permission, a writing sample, and a

-90% or higher in Honors English 10
+RACC Grades 11-12 FULL YEAR Prerequisite: Teacher permission, a writing sample, and a CREDIT: 1.0 MCAA 90% or higher in Honors English 10

 The AP English Language and Composition course focuses on rhetorical analysis of nonfiction text and the development and revision of well-reasoned, evidence-centered analytic and argumentative writing.
 This course requires students to become skilled readers of prose written in a variety of rhetorical contexts and skilled writers who compose for a variety of purposes.
-Course writings include critical essays, in-class timed essays, personal pieces, journals, as well as several Summer reading assignments are required. research papers.
-This course meets the requirements of the College Board AP Language and Composition course; students can earn credit by taking the AP Language and Composition exam or by dually enrolling for credits at RACC.
+Course writings include critical essays, in-class timed essays, personal pieces, journals, as well as several research papers.
+Summer reading assignments are required.
+Students can earn college credits by taking the AP exam (score needed depends on individual colleges) or by dually enrolling through RACC.